kowshinV/APTPU-ASIC-Implementation/README.md

 The project focuses on the complete RTL-to-GDSII implementation flow and demonstrates practical VLSI physical design methodology using Cadence and Synopsys EDA tools.

 **RTL source code is intentionally not included in this repository.**

 ---

-# 🙏 Acknowledgement

-The architecture presented in this project is based on the referenced IEEE publication.
-The implementation includes architectural optimizations and ASIC implementation performed as part of this project for educational and learning purposes.

----